Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Abstract

 \section{Abstract}

-As their smooth analogue the irreducible symplectic varieties appear as elementary bricks in the generalizations of the Bogomolov decomposition theorem (\cite{Bakker}, \cite{Campana}).
-Let $S$ be a K3 surface; generalizing the Fujiki construction \cite{Fujiki}, we investigate the irreducible symplectic varieties with simply connected smooth locus that can be obtained as terminalizations of quotients of the product $S^n$.
-In dimension 4, we compute the singularities for 29 orbifolds examples which appear to be independent under deformation.
+As their smooth analogue the irreducible symplectic varieties appear as elementary bricks in the generalizations of the Beauville--Bogomolov decomposition theorem (\cite{Bakker}, \cite{Campana}).
+Generalizing the Fujiki construction \cite{Fujiki}, we investigate the irreducible symplectic varieties with simply connected smooth locus that can be obtained as terminalizations of quotients of the product $S^n$, where $S$ is a K3 surface.
+In dimension 4, we compute the singularities for 29 orbifolds examples which appear to not be deformation equivalent.
 We also provide 4 additional orbifolds examples in dimension 6.